logo

 Apgar

-Apgar is a quick evaluation of a newborn right after birth to determine their health and need for immediate care.
+Apgar is a quick evaluation of a newborn right after birth to determine their health and immediate care needs.
 Let's understand it in detail.

 Content Banner